 Helpful Hounds Assistance Dogs was created from this real need.
-I am committed to playing my part in the great team, we have, to develop the full potential of the Charity as well as the young people within the families we help”.
+I am committed to playing my part in the great team, we have, to develop the full potential of the Charity as well as the young people within the families and Schools that we help”.

 SALLY HARVEY (TRUSTEE AND AMBASSADOR)